TERMINATION OPTIONS – BOX BEAM COFFERED CEILING SYSTEMS

 1. TERMINATION INTO THE SURROUNDING WALLS

-Termination into the surrounding walls is the most common configuration used to terminate a coffered ceiling and is the default option for all Tilton Box-Beam Ceiling Systems.
-In this configuration the outermost Perimeter Beams meet with the perpendicular face of the surrounding walls and are completed with a Perimeter Molding to create a neat fit and finish.
+Termination into the surrounding walls is the most common configuration used to terminate a coffered ceiling and is the default option for all Tilton Box Beam Ceiling designs.
+In this configuration the outermost Perimeter Beams meet with the perpendicular face of the surrounding walls and are completed with an optional Perimeter Molding to create a neat fit and finish.

 2. TERMINATION INTO THE CEILING

-If your project requires the Termination Into the Ceiling option on all or some sides please let us know so that we can assist you in properly planning for it.
-This option does require some additional materials and fabrication which are not included in our standard pricing structures.
+If your project requires the Termination Into The Ceiling option on all or some sides please let us know so that we can assist you in properly planning for it.